MicrosoftDocs/power-platform/power-platform/admin/wp-application-lifecycle-management.md

 Once your application has been deployed you can mostly go into maintenance mode responding to user inquires as needed.
 Here are a few things to consider while you are between updates.

 - PowerApps canvas applications need to be periodically republished for best performance and stability.
 About every six months you should re-publish your deployed PowerApps canvas applications even if they haven’t changed.
 This ensures the application picks up the latest runtime changes in the environments.
-- Keep an eye on your Common Data Service instance storage usage as well as your Flow quotas and adjust resources and licensing as needed.
+- Keep an eye on your Common Data Service environment storage usage as well as your Flow quotas and adjust resources and licensing as needed.

 ## Retiring and removing an application